 Despite the fact that sex is such a big part of our lives!
 Our urges, instincts, cravings, needs, wishes - even our existence!

-Orgasms that keep on lasting and filling the body, soul and mind at the same time, in an ecstasy as from another world; completely consuming us in life-giving, life-creating and universal vitality; with the possibility of completely changing our lives into fuller, richer, self-realising and effortless flows; this is the reality proclaimed by Anami and Bale - though in quite differing facets.
+Orgasms that keep on lasting and filling the body, soul and mind at the same time, in an ecstasy as from another world; completely consuming us in life-giving, life-creating and universal vitality; with the possibility of completely changing our lives into fuller, richer, self-realising and effortless flows; this is the reality proclaimed by Bale (and others).

 Chris Bale emphasises the importance of men working on themselves; growing up from big boys to healthy, strong men: thereby being able to fulfil women's needs for penetration on the mental, emotional and physical levels; but then also choosing female partners who are not striving to mother them - as they know to prefer healthy feminine influences on their own healthy masculine energy.